You will be presented with two options when adding a vault:

 That’s it.
 You have successfully created a new vault.

-You can now unlock this vault using your password and start adding sensitive files to it.
+You can now unlock this vault using your password and start adding files into it.

-If you chose to open an existing vault, all you need to do is to locate the
+To open an existing vault, you need to locate the

-masterkey.cryptomator file of the vault you want to open.
+masterkey.cryptomator file of the vault you wish to open.

 If you created the vault on another device and cannot find it or its masterkey file, make sure that the directory containing the vault is properly synchronized and fully accessible on your device.